MarcGrol/shopbackend/README.md

-# Fake shop that interacts with paymnent system
+# Example shop that interacts with the Adyen paymnent platform

 Little example app that demonstrates how Adyen drop-in checkout works